mavryk-network/mavryk-signatory/docs/signatory-architecture.md

 # Signatory Architecture

-Signatory is an excellent solution for secure and reliable remote signing in Tezos Blockchain cases.
+Signatory is an excellent solution for secure and reliable remote signing in Mavryk Blockchain cases.
 With easy-to-use configuration options, users can set up vaults and policies to ensure that only authorized operations are signed.
 Signatory also supports a variety of hardware-based and cloud-based HSMs, such as [AWS KMS](https://aws.amazon.com/kms/) and [YubiHSM](https://www.yubico.com/), to protect cryptographic keys.

 Using Signatory, users can securely store their secret keys and control which operations can be signed, reducing the risk of losing or having their keys stolen.
 Signatory also allows users to sign transactions on hardware not connected to the internet, providing an additional layer of security.

 ### 1. Signatory System Context

-The diagram demonstrated the overall high level Signatory system and includes the Signatory user, responsible for setting up the system's configuration, and the client software system, which submits requests to the Tezos API.
+The diagram demonstrated the overall high level Signatory system and includes the Signatory user, responsible for setting up the system's configuration, and the client software system, which submits requests to the Mavryk API.
 The diagram also shows various vaults, such as AWS KMS and YubiHSM, which Signatory uses to store cryptographic keys, and the Prometheus service, which pulls and aggregates metrics data.
 ```mermaid
 flowchart TD
 User["Signatory User Setup